rwth-imi/Drug_induced_spectral_changes_TUH/readme.txt

 It includes function for the acess of the TUH data, the extraction of features such as the alpha/theta power, extraction of medication information, classifiers and the measuring of the performance for these classifiers.

-We created several scripts for different paths of our work:

-scrpitFullTuh extracts the alpha/theta power from the packed full TUH Corpus v1.0.0

-scriptBoxPlotSlowNormal extracts the alpha/theta power from the normal records of the EEG Abnormal Corpus and the slowing containing records of the EEG Slowing Corpus.
-The extractet values are used to create poxplots to compare the differnd data-sets.

-scriptExtractDrugs creates the distribution for detected "slow" records of the full TUH Corpus and anti-psychotic drugs

-scriptMLIntDec creates and validates a classifier for slowing intervals based on a feedforward network

-scriptTestThresintDec tests different alpha/theta power thresholds for the interval classifier that should detect slowing intervals it creates a roc curve for the classification performance

-scriptTestThresRecDec test different rate thresholds and alpha/theta power thresholds for the record detection algorithm it creates roc curves for the different thresholds

 ---------------------------------------------------------------------------------

 general overview for code concerned with cached, downloading data